Corvimae/pokeclicker-super-sync/README.md

 ## Installation

-download the release from over there -->
+download the .xpi file from the latest releases right over there -->

 in firefox, go to "Add-ons and themes" in the menu in the top-right.